How to Hike Sarrail Ridge Via Rawson Lake in Kananaskis

 Wildlife Awareness in Kananaskis

-In 2019 Sarrail Ridge closed for the majority of the year, and in 2020 it closed for a portion of the summer.
-The area is prime habitat for grizzly bears.
-As two sets of sows and cubs have decided to call the ridge home for the summer, it’s been difficult to access.
+In 2019, Sarrail Ridge closed for the majority of the year, and in 2020, it closed for a portion of the summer.
+Now, it seems the trail to Sarrail Ridge closes at least once a summer.
+The area is a prime habitat for grizzly bears.
+As two sets of sows and cubs have decided to call the ridge home for the summer, and they den there in the winter, meaning it can be difficult to access.
 If the trail is open, practice extreme caution and wildlife awareness.

 The climb up to Sarrail Ridge is the most dangerous as it goes through dense avalanche shoots lined with wildflowers and thick brush.
 Visibility is not great in the shoot, and it would be easy to come upon a grizzly, be mindful.